AngleProtocol/angle-docs/user-guides/staking-pools.md

 ---
-description: >-
-  How to stake agTokens or sanTokens to get ANGLE governance tokens using Angle app
+description: How to stake agTokens or sanTokens to get ANGLE rewards using Angle app
 ---